jamesrcutmore/FruitBowl/README.md

 ### **Content**

 Throughout the process of doing this project I have done a lot from searching and investigating.
-All resources are referenced in the credits and the codes section below.
+All resources are referenced in the credits and the codes in the section below.

  # Codes